gabesparks/github-npm-sourcing-guide/README.md

 ```

 **To install:**
-1. Right-click your bookmarks bar → **Add bookmark**
+1. Right-click your bookmarks bar and select **Add bookmark**
-2. Name it something like `→ Their PRs`
+2. Name it something like `Their PRs`
 3. Paste the script above as the URL
 4. Go to any GitHub profile and click it

-Shows all PRs — open, closed, and merged.
+Shows all PRs: open, closed, and merged.
 Because closed PRs still tell a story.

 ---